DJBarnes/django-dump-die/docs/source/configuration.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 By default, everything is collapsed when dumped to the screen.
-Optionally, the each content item can be expanded to show the Attribute and Function sections.
+Optionally, each content item can be expanded to show the Attribute and Function sections.

 See below related ``DJANGO_DD_ATTRIBUTES_START_EXPANDED`` and